 - The majority of papers are rejected the first time around (meaning the free work Susan, Andy and Claire have put in did not lead to a publication, and happened invisible to the public), but Bob is lucky: his paper is accepted after several revisions (i.e. several rounds of work for our four dramatis personæ).
 Bob 1 now pays US$1,500 to the journal, because color figures cost extra, and are often quite relevant to convey important information (imagine this figure in black and white).
 In this process, Bob also signs away many of his rights: It’s required to publish academic papers in most journals.

 - So far, Bob has earned -US$1,500 with his paper.
 If you meet Bob, please invite him to a beer when he tells you his paper got accepted.
 Bob needs you right now.
 The journal has done nearly nothing so far.
-The publisher now moves the paper into a PDF file with the journal layout, put the paper online, and include it in a printed version of the journal that is released e.g. once a month.
+The publisher now moves the paper into a PDF file with the journal layout, puts the paper online, and includes it in a printed version of the journal that is released e.g. once a month.

 - After the paper is published, Bob wants to read his own paper, but he cannot: No University can afford subscriptions to all journals, and the journal Bob submitted his paper to, a highly respectable journal in his field, is too expensive for his University library to purchase.
 Note that he works at the top-rated University in the world, Harvard University, but even Harvard can no longer afford the absurd fees publishers charge (about $3.5m per year in 2012).
 To read his own paper, Bob now is forced to obtain it illegally, by asking his colleagues to share it with him, or by using the service sci-hub.